Lost Soul Aside: Synopsis

-Kaser, Arena, and Gethya go to the Skycrest Badlands, while the Holy Order and Imperial Army pursues them.
-Kaser and Arena find and kill the Voidrax that took Louisa's soul.
-They free the Buckhorn Spirit-Dragon, a sacred protector, from corrupted Voidrax energy.
-In return, the creature opens the way to the Aeroflux Dimension.
+Throughout the quest, Kaser and Arena retrieve the soul crystal fragments from alternate dimensions.
+Kaser, Arena, and Gethya go to the Skycrest Badlands, while the Holy Order and Imperial Army pursue them.
+Kaser and Arena fight and kill the Voidrax that took Louisa's soul.
+They fight the Buckhorn Spirit-Dragon and release it from corrupted Voidrax energy.
+In return, the creature uses its power to open the way to the Aeroflux Dimension for them.
 The Empire unexpectedly releases all captured resistance members and civilians.
-The Emperor then offers the Empire and Holy Order's assistance in GLIMMER's fight against the Voidrax threat.
-He claims that he seeks to harness Voidrax and Life Nexus energy to lead humanity on a new path.
+HighCastle offers the Empire and Holy Order's assistance in GLIMMER's battle against the Voidrax threat.
 Nonetheless, Kaser and his companions remain wary of his motives.
-Hereafter, Kaser, Arena, and Gethya visit Mistwood.
-Kaser and Arena free a monastery's master and disciples, including Zana, from corrupted Voidrax energy.
-Master Neverwind instructs them toward Seleria's ancestral shrine to enter the Lethonix Dimension, but he is too weakened to guide them.
-Fortunately, Zana knows the way and leads them there.
-In the imperial capital, tensions grow as Vesper terrorizes and abuses the people, while Victor and Selene try to stop him.
-The Emperor kills Vesper, asserting his control.
+Kaser, Arena, and Gethya visit Mistwood.
+Kaser and Arena fight Master Neverwind and his disciples, including Zana, and release them from corrupted Voidrax energy.
+The master tells the duo that the Lethonix Dimension can be accessed through Seleria's ancestral shrine.
+Zana knows the way and leads them there.
+In Primarius, Vesper terrorizes and abuses the people of the slums, while Victor and Selene try to stop him.
+HighCastle kills Vesper and asserts his control.
 Kaser, Arena, and Zana continue to Frosthold.
 On the way, Zana shares that the King of Frosthold is her father and might be able to help.
-To cross the storm-wall guarding the realm, Kaser proves his worth in battle against Chief General Drogo.
-Drogo expends Voidrax energy to lower the barrier, sacrificing his life.
-Inside the royal city, the group discovers that the King is overtaken by corrupted Voidrax energy, but Kaser and Arena free him from it.
-They find that the Entropis Dimension is collapsing, causing it to merge with reality and unravel the seal, because the King has heavily depleted its Voidrax energy.
-Finally, at the royal palace in the imperial capital, the Emperor reveals the entrance to the Dragon Ruin Dimension, which has utterly collapsed.
-He threatens to execute citizens unless Kaser surrenders all the fragments to him and uses the fragments to transform into a powerful being, but is slain by Kaser, Arena, and Zana, as well as Victor, who renounces the ruler.
+Kaser proves his worth in combat against Chief General Drogo, so the general expends Voidrax energy and thereby sacrifices his life to lower the storm-wall guarding the realm.
+The group discovers that the king is overtaken by corrupted Voidrax energy, but Kaser and Arena fight him and release him from the energy.
+The duo heads to the entrance of the Entropis Dimension, a place that is collapsing due to Voidrax energy depletion caused by the king.
+Finally, in Primarius, HighCastle brings Kaser and Arena to the entrance of the Dragon Ruin Dimension, a place that has entirely collapsed.
+He extorts the fragments by threatening to execute citizens and uses the fragments to transform himself into a powerful being.
+Nevertheless, he is slain in combat by Kaser, Arena, Zana, and Victor.

-With the Soul Crystal Fragments recovered from the alternate dimensions, Kaser prepares for the ultimate confrontation with Aramon.
+Kaser, possessing all the soul crystal fragments, prepares for the ultimate confrontation with Aramon.
 Seleria and the four Lords sacrifice themselves to bestow their power upon Kaser.
-Aramon reveals that he was manipulating Emperor HighCastle and the King of Frosthold into extracting Voidrax energy from the alternate dimensions and thereby weakening the seal.
-Kaser and Arena destroy Aramon in a cosmic battle.
-At the Life Nexus, the souls are set free from the Soul Crystal.
+Aramon reveals that he had manipulated Emperor HighCastle and the King of Frosthold into extracting Voidrax energy from the alternate dimensions, thereby weakening the seal.
+In a cosmic battle, Kaser and Arena destroy Aramon.
+At the Life Nexus, Kaser and his companions release the captured souls from the soul crystal.
 Kaser reunites with Louisa.
-The Empire, with Victor as acting ruler, working alongside Selene, pursues equality for its people and restores relations with Frosthold, with Zana as emissary.
+The Empire pursues equality for its people and restores relations with Frosthold.
 Arena leaves for parts unknown.